top of page

 AQMEL also celebrates degree completions for Tanvi Sagaonkar, M.S. in environmental engineering and Lauren Kim, B.S. in Society and Environment!
 Tanvi has worked on community-based research over the spring and fall 2025 semesters as a capstone student.
 Her culminating report is titled, "Air Quality Monitoring for Climate Resilience and Environmental Justice in Marin City and Martinez."
 Her technical analyses provide support to ongoing work by the Marin City Climate Resilience and Healthy Martinez community organizations.

-Lauren also supports community-led research in Marin City and she served as the public health lead for the spring 2025 URAP team and the subject matter lead for the fall 2025 URAP team.
-Fall 2025 contributions were related public health in Marin City public housing units and support of MCCR's EPA research project.
-Both have made outstanding contributions to both communities, and we wish them much success in their next chapters!
+Lauren supports community-led research in Marin City and she served as the public health lead for the spring 2025 URAP team and the technical lead for the fall 2025 URAP team.
+Her fall 2025 contributions were related to public health in Marin City public housing units and support of MCCR's EPA research project.

 AQMEL Publications

 This fall we highlight a paper by Ph.D. candidate Yi Ji, titled "Assessing the Impact of Wildfire Smoke Transport Through Chemical Transport Modeling, Satellite Retrievals, and Ground-Based Observations of Ozone in Rural Nevada."
 In this work, Yi analyzes downwind impacts of wildfire smoke in rural Nevada, uncovering ozone enhancements at high elevation sites.
-Rural, low-population areas are often overlooked during smoke events, but this studies reiterates the importance of rural monitoring and chemical analysis of secondary pollution.
+Rural, low-population areas are often overlooked during smoke events, but this study reiterates the importance of rural monitoring and chemical analysis of secondary pollution.
 This fall, Yi presented her results at the HAQAST Meeting in St. Louis, Missouri.
-In a study currently under review, Yi continues her investigation of smoke impacts in California for the 2025 Eaton and Palisades Fires.
-Preliminarily, we find that the quality of the indoor environment can compound existing environmental inequities during smoke events.
-Congratulations on this wonderful accomplishment!

 Yi presents NVROI research at the November 2025 HAQAST Meeting in St. Louis, MO